mariamadrid19/pogonus-phd/annotation/braker-2026/README.md

-# BRAKER genome annotation pipeline
+# BRAKER3 genome annotation pipeline

 This repository contains a step-by-step workflow to generate a **structural genome annotation** using repeat masking, RNA-seq evidence, Iso-Seq evidence, and **BRAKER**.